2025 Global CMT Research Convention

 9:00 AM: Opening Remarks

-• Laura M. MacNeill, CEO, CMTRF
+• Laura M. MacNeill, MBA, CEO, CMTRF

 • Susan Ruediger, Chief Mission Officer, CMTRF